Ash Wednesday (poem): Dedication

 When first published, the poem bore the dedication "To my wife", referring to Eliot's first wife, Vivienne Haigh-Wood Eliot, with whom he had a strained relationship, and from whom he initiated a legal separation in 1933.
 The dedication does not appear in subsequent editions.

+Reception

+Initial

+The initial reception of Ash Wednesday was largely positive, though some critics claimed his previous poems were better.

 References in other works

 Vladimir Nabokov parodied Ash Wednesday in his novel Lolita.
 In chapter 35 of Part Two of Nabokov's book, Humbert's "death sentence" on Quilty parodies the rhythm and use of anaphora in T. S. Eliot's poem.
 According to David Rampton, "...Quilty's versified death sentence is, in part, a comic version of Ash Wednesday."